-Greece is famous for greek island hopping, its pleasant weather, and its rich cultural history.
-The country is not only ideal for honeymoon makers but also great for solo travelers.
-If you have been hesitating to travel to Greece on your own, I hope this 14 days greece itinerary helps to make up your mind.
+Country #39 Greece where I experienced my first sunburn.
+This beautiful country is famous for greek island hopping, pleasant weather, and its rich cultural history.
+It is not only ideal for honeymoon makers but also great fun for solo travelers.
+If you have been hesitating to travel to Greece on your own, I hope this 14 days Greece itinerary helps you make up your mind.

 Here is a detailed Greece itinerary for 14 days, you can comfortably spend in the capital city of Athens, Greek islands Santorini, Mykonos, and Crete.